DodoGames7/dodoGames.github.io/index.md

 ## Welcome

-hi i'm dodoGames!, i am a kind hearted person who loves to test random stuff around the internet and making new friends with people
+hi i'm dodoGames!, i am a kind hearted person who loves to test random stuff around the internet and making new friends with people i'm also aoi.js coder since early 2022 and overall just a programmar like any others